 Hiking: Yes!
 While there aren’t many established trails in this park, you won’t want to miss the chance to hike out into the dunes.

 Photography Permit: No!
-However, there is an entrance fee to the Brainard Lake Recreation Area, read more HERE.
+However, there is an entrance fee in order to make a reservation and park – read more HERE.

-Lake Isabelle is a perfect early-summer hike to a mirror lake!
+Lake Isabelle is a perfect early-summer hike to a reflective alpine lake!
 If you’re looking for an elopement with a little more adventure, this is definitely one of the best places to elope in Colorado.
 The lake is framed by Niwot Ridge, which boasts two thirteen’r peaks in the background.
 The lake itself is actually a reservoir that gets drained in late August, so the water levels will be significantly lower in late-summer.
 The parking area at the trailheads tends to get VERY busy during the summer, and I highly recommend this spot for a sunrise elopement due to the lighting and amount of traffic.
 The parking lot tends to fill up before 730AM on weekends.
+PS – This is one of my favorite sunrise hikes in Colorado and I wish I could hike it more often.
+Well worth the early wake up call!

 Hiking: Yes and no!
 It is a very short walk from the parking lot to Maroon Lake where you have a stunning view of Maroon Peak.
 There are plenty of options for hiking no matter what your skill level is.